garrettw/vitals/README.md

 I figured surely it wouldn't take much to adapt Batch into something that would allow better semantics.
 So that's what I've done here.

+You'll notice that there's no compiled version of the grid system.
+That's intentional; my entire purpose for making it was for it to be used with Sass to generate grid code for semantic CSS selectors.
+That's just not possible with pure CSS.
+So if you want a pure CSS flexbox grid system, check out [Batch](http://martskin.github.io/batch/).

 # Is that it?